iwhizerd/Movie_recomendator/README.md

-# 🎬 Movie Recommender Prototype with Streamlit + XAI
+# 🎬 Movie Recommender Prototype with XAI

 This is a hybrid movie recommendation system built with **Streamlit** and powered by **MovieLens** data.
 It allows users to receive personalized movie suggestions based on natural language input and past movie ratings.
 It also supports user feedback and explainable AI (XAI) techniques like SHAP.